code-with-amitk/Code-examples/DS_Questions/Questions/Strings/Arrange_Shuffle_Organize_Remove/Reorder_Data_in_Log_Files.md

 ### Approach, sort with Comparator
 #### Logic
 - _1._ Store digitLogs into vector and letterLogs into `vector<pair<key, value>>` seperately.
-  - Reach 1st whitespace, if 2nd word is not alphanumeric then its digit, store in digitLog else in letterLog
+  - Reach 1st whitespace, if 2nd word is not Alphabet or digit, if digit store in digitLog else in letterLog
 - _2._ sort using custom c++ sort
 #### Code
 **CPP**